100mslive/100ms-docs/CONTRIBUTING.md

 # Contributing

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [100ms Docs](https://docs.100ms.live/) If you don't know where to start contributing, ask us on our [Discord channel](http://100ms.live/discord).
+Any contribution you make will be reflected on [100ms Docs](https://docs.100ms.live/)

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.